Marklogic-retired/marklogic-data-hub/examples/patient-hub/README.md

     - all the properties from `Patients` entity
     - startDate, endDate, Labs and Diagnoses fom `Admissions` entity

+## How to install

+To try this project out using QuickStart, start with a clean MarkLogic instance - i.e. without an existing Data hub installation.
+Then, you can either install this project's application via QuickStart or via Gradle.

+### Install via QuickStart

+To install via QuickStart, simply start QuickStart and browse to this project folder.
+Use QuickStart to initialize this project and then deploy the application.

+### Install via Gradle

+To install via Gradle, first initialize the project:

+    ./gradlew -i hubInit

+Then modify the gradle-local.properties file and either un-comment the mlUsername and mlPassword properties and set the password for your admin user, or set the properties to a different MarkLogic user that is able to deploy applications.

+Then deploy the application:

+    ./gradlew -i mlDeploy

+Next, start up QuickStart and browse to this project folder and login to QuickStart.

 ## Predefined Flows

 The project has flows predefined for integrating the patients' data.